 The products in mechanical and plant engineering are complex and individual: A machine can consist of several thousand parts, of which about 20 percent are on average "customized".
 In addition, the life cycle of the products is long and service and maintenance are an important part of the overall business.
 New digital services and bundles of product and subsequent services can create added value for long-term customer loyalty.
 In addition, digital self-service functions help to realize savings.
-The appropriate platform for all this is a sales and service portal.
+The appropriate platform for all this is a digital customer portal.
 Here are a few ideas on how to use it:

 - The installed base: digital starting point for fast spare parts orders